AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-customizingviewer/r-html5-viewer-customize-emailshare.md

 }
 ```

-The dialog box header consists of an icon, a title text and a close button.
+The dialog box header consists of an icon, a title text, and a close button.
 The header container is controlled with the following CSS class selector

 ```
 .s7videoviewer .s7emaildialog .s7dialogheader